ai4os/ai4-docs/source/user/howto/tools/federated-server.rst

 but you will not be able to monitor the process (e.g. if there is a failure, how the clients are connected or if any of them is disconnected).

-..
-TODO: explain that you have to select the tokens branch if want authentication
+.. admonition:: Note

+    In the first configuration step you must select the docker tag.
+Note that the tag ``token`` will deploy the federated server including the authentication between the server and the clients (explained in the section *Client-server authentication*)

 The last section (``Federated configuration``) section will let you choose specific configuration for the FL training server like: